 - 5.1 The radial transmission line requires networking as part of a Corrective Action Plan (CAP) needed to meet reliability requirements identified as part of a NERC TPL-001 planning assessment, or - 5.2 The total load served by a radial transmission line is greater than 75 MW and would be outaged under a single contingency where the load cannot be restored by transmission switching, or - 5.3 The radial transmission line loading is in excess of 450 MW-Mile, or - 5.4 A customer may request networking of radial facilities. - 5.5 Entities requesting a permanent change to the operation of a N.O. switch to a Normal Closed (N.C.) switch will have to justify that no material impacts related to thermal or voltage limit exceedances are introduced.
-This will require a separate System Impact Study and a validation that the change does not introduce impacts during the next cycle of the SPP ITP and NERC TPL-001 annual assessment.
-Any Corrective Action Plans to impacts observed during these studies will be applicable to the requesting entity, unless the change is necessary to address NERC reliability requirements.
+This will require a separate System Impact Study and a validation that the change does not introduce violations during the next cycle of the SPP ITP and NERC TPL-001 annual assessment.
+Any Corrective Action Plans addressing violations observed during these studies will be applicable to the requesting entity, unless the change is necessary to address NERC reliability requirements.

 All facilities identified under section 5.2 - 5.5, may be subject to a FERC Seven Factor Test to confirm that the conversion to a network transmission line provides network flows (flow through).
 All proposed projects to network radial transmission lines are subject to the SPP material modification process.
 In addition, historical outage information on identified radial line may be considered, as well as good utility practice.
-Finally, redundant service to existing facilities is not a requirement if curtailment of load is permitted by the NERC TPL-001 reliability standard.